-This report has been prepared for the exclusive use of the commissioning party and may not be reproduced without prior written permission from Liska Environmental Ltd. By making use of this document the original recipient acknowledges and accepts that Liska Environmental shall have no liability whatsoever in contract tort or otherwise to any party and shall indemnify and hold harmless Liska Environmental against any claims by any party in connection with this document.
+This document has been produced by Liska Environmental Ltd for indicative purposes only and may be used solely by the original recipient.
+By making use of this document the original recipient acknowledges and accepts that Liska Environmental shall have no liability whatsoever in contract tort or otherwise to any party and shall indemnify and hold harmless Liska Environmental against any claims by any party in connection with this document.
 All intellectual property rights are reserved by Liska Environmental and any licence may be revoked at any time upon notice.